News

 0 — Checkout

 Cut directly from the original analog master tapes, through our unique all valve 1965 Ortofon / Lyrec vinyl cutting system in stereo.
-No equalisation, compression or another processing was added during the cutting process.
+No equalisation, compression or any other processing was added during the cutting process.

 The Electric Recording Company